Martimex/Weather-app-detail-page/README.md

 # Weather-app-detail-page
-So,ething cool for a new Node.js project
+Something cool for a new Node.js project